Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Outlook and related research questions

 On $\mathbb{Z}^d$, for $d\geq3$ it has been shown in \cite{crit-exp-z^d}, that there exist $\gamma_1,\gamma_2\in(0,\infty)$ and constants $C_1,C_2>0$ such that for all $R\in\N$ we have

 In dimension $2$, only a lower bound has been proven.
-Some bounds on the avalanche size can be given on the infinite Sierpi\'nski graph by exploiting again the recursive structure of the spanning trees on it.
-Another interesting question on the Sierpi\'nski gasket graphs is to study the recursive structure of recurrent sandpiles and scaling limits of the identity element of the sandpile group on $\SG_n$.
+Some bounds on the avalanche size can be given on the infinite Sierpi\'nski graph by exploiting the recursive structure of the spanning trees on it.
+Another interesting question on the Sierpi\'nski gasket graphs is to study the recursive structure of recurrent sandpiles on $\SG_n$.